apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

 ## Tuning persistence

+-   To get the best performance from Apache ActiveMQ Artemis whilst using perisistent messages it is recommended that the file store is used.
+Apache ActiveMQ Artemis also supports JDBC persistence, but there is a performance cost when persisting to a database vs local disk.
 -   Put the message journal on its own physical volume.
 If the disk is shared with other processes e.g. transaction co-ordinator, database or other journals which are also reading and writing from it, then